17.3 C

 Why did Cadbury Schweppes choose Poland as its point of entry into the Central and Eastern European confectionery markets?
 Because there were a number...

-Using market research to support decision making
+Using market research to relaunch a brand

 Reaching customers through direct selling